+We introduce two more special cases to examine the effects of \Cref{ass:coherent-dual} and the expected update frequency $\eta_i$.

-\textbf{IL-SVRG (Incoherent Loopless-SVRG).} We purposefully break the coherent dual assumption, \cref{ass:coherent-dual}, in L-SVRG by independently updating each dual variable.
-The dual sampling becomes $U_i^k = \mathbf{1}_{Q_i < q}$ where $0 < q \leq 1$ and $Q_i$ is independently and uniformly sampled from $[0,1]$ for all $i \in \{1,\dots,n\}$.
-The expected update frequency $\eta_i = q$.
+\textbf{IL-SVRG (Incoherent Loopless-SVRG):} IL-SVRG purposefully break the coherent dual assumption, \Cref{ass:coherent-dual}, in L-SVRG.
+Each dual variable is independently updated, $U_i^k = \mathbf{1}_{Q_i^k < q}$ where $0 < q \leq 1$ and $Q_i^k$ is independently and uniformly sampled from $[0,1]$.
+The update frequency is the same as for L-SVRG, $\eta_i = q$.

-\textbf{q-SAGA.} In q-SAGA \cite{hofmann_variance_2015}, each iteration $q \leq n$ indices are sampled uniformly and independently from $\{1,\dots,n\}$ and the corresponding dual variables are updated.
-The dual sampling is $U_i^k = \mathbf{1}_{i \in J_q}$, where $J_q$ is the set of sampled indices, which yields $\eta_i= q/n$.
-The samples can be drawn with or without replacement, we choose to sample with replacement.
+\textbf{q-SAGA:} In q-SAGA \cite{hofmann_variance_2015}, for each iteration, $q \leq n$ indices are sampled uniformly and independently from $\{1,\dots,n\}$ and the corresponding dual variables are updated.
+Hence, the sampling is $U_i^k = \mathbf{1}_{i \in J_q}$ where $J_q$ is the set of sampled indices and the update frequency becomes $\eta_i = q/n$.